ProjectPODER/stream2db/README.markdown

 ## Notes

 As we are targeting local data managment, we have not yet added DB authorization.
-Also, we currently assume the backend is on localhost.
-This will get moved to some parameters.
+This will get added to the parameters.

 ## Cleanup